winneylee/california-wildfires/README.md

 ### Preliminary feature engineering and preliminary feature selection, including the decision-making process

-- preliminary feature engineering: transformation DataFrame.
+- Preliminary feature engineering: Transformation DataFrame.
-- preliminary feature selection: drop the measurementID & Location ID because they are just identified ID without useful information.
+- Preliminary feature selection: Drop the measurementID & Location ID because they are just identified ID without useful information.

 ### Description of how data was split into training and testing sets
 ### Explanation of model choice, including limitations and benefits
 - Benefits of Multiple Neuron Neural Network Advantages to adding neurons to our hidden layer in a neural network:
 - There is a distributed effort to find optimal weights—faster.
 - Each neuron can focus on different features to identify nonlinear effects—smarter.
 - It is less likely to fixate on complex variables—more robust.